A Season in Hell (Wednesday Theatre): Reception

 The television critic for the Sydney Morning Herald thought the play "was thoughtfully and capably built on known episodes" from the two poets' lives but "suffered by its very episodic character, as well as from the impossibility of supplying several essentials to true story' s full realisation."
 He added "if the play was a gallant but incomplete effort, its production by Henri Safran was beautifully assured and sensitive, its camera work expert, while an excellent cast was headed by the impressive performances of Alastair Duncan as Verlaine and Alan Bickford as Rimbaud."

 The Sunday Sydney Morning Herald called it "a first class production... one of the finest efforts to come from the studios at Gore Hill.
 It was top notch in all departments."

 The Bulletin said "Hooker’s script was essentially a duologue with vignettes, and, although too episodic and uneven in its construction and development, incorporated the visions and images of the poet into the context of the relationship with considerable success only occasionally did Rimbaud step out of the play and declaim.
 Henri Safran’s production had style and atmosphere.
 He suggested the deliberately underwritten homosexual tensions by inference rather than by presentation, and he evoked the claustrophobic relationship by isolating the two poets in tight two-shots."

 The Canberra Times said the play "in writing, acting, direction, design and technical production would rank well above par for the course in any country in the world.
 The fact that Australia can produce work of this kind is the strongest argument for the encouragement of our native talent.
 That it is not produced more often indicates how badly that encouragement, especially financial encouragement is needed."
 The reviewer added that:

 Alistair Duncan's portrayal was brilliant.
 The opening, highly dramatic scenes of the play which Duncan shared with the beautiful Anne Haddy, created such excitement that the viewer readily forgave some later exaggerations...
 Miss Hooker's play is terribly weak on dialogue, but has enough dramatic design to have allowed director Henri Safran's imaginative cutting, clever atmospheric use of lighting and off beat camera-work to make this one of the best productions seen from one of our best producers.

 The Sunday Telegraph said it was a "sensitive production... but the subject was formidably testing for living room audiences... its gloomy, unsavory theme probably chased most uncommitted viewers away after the first fifteen minutes."

+Filmink called it "a superb script from Hooker... a dramatic and intelligent exploration of the relationship between two complex, compelling characters... it is a character piece rather than a plotty one, and some may find the pace too slow.
+The acting is very fine... and the sets and costumes are superb."